logo

 • Don't use any potassium sorbate solution that has been mixed up for more than a week.

-• Colostrum can be preserved with potassium sorbate and either stored at room temperature or refrigerated, if possible at 4 °C.
+• Colostrum can be preserved with potassium sorbate and then stored at room temperature or refrigerated at 4 °C.

 Colostrum podcast